ObjectBoxPC/irvingt/README.md

 # IrvingT

+**Note**: This library has not been actively developed since 2017, especially since I finished the course I used it in.
+If you need a function that is not implemented here, please consider using [Along32](https://sourceforge.net/projects/along32/) if you are running Linux.
+Bug reports and outside contributions are still welcome.

+---

 IrvingT is a clone of the Irvine32 library, used in *Assembly Language for x86 Processors* by Kip Irvine, for Unix-like systems (Linux, BSD, etc.).
 This library is one piece of the puzzle of working with programs in the textbook on Unix-like systems.
 (For the full puzzle, read `doc/puzzle.md`.)

 Unlike [Along32](https://sourceforge.net/projects/along32/), a Linux port of Irvine32, IrvingT uses the C standard library and POSIX API functions, rather than system calls, so it is portable to other Unix-like systems.
 Also, IrvingT provides an emulation of the Windows `ExitProcess` function, which is required by the `exit` macro in Irvine32.